woblerr/medusa_exporter/README.md

 The metrics are collected based on result of `medusa list-backups --output json` command.
 You need to run exporter on the same host where Medusa was installed or inside Docker.

+Changes from this [cassandra-medusa/pull/899](https://github.com/thelastpickle/cassandra-medusa/pull/899) PR are required for the exporter.

 ## Collected metrics
 ### Backup metrics